gravefolk/3s-project/README.md

 # KJ Timber Theme

-** Note - The wp-contents folder contains all my work for the project.
-This repo contains the env and docker yaml file are for setting up the local container **
+**Note - The wp-contents folder contains all my work for the project.
+This repo contains the env and docker yaml file are for setting up the local container.
+I included a zip file that contains the wp-content folder and a database I used with a bunch of test entries.**

 ## Docker Set Up
 1. Have latest version of docker installed
 2. Create project directory
 3. Import docker-compose.yaml file to newly created directory